netzke/netzke-core/README.md

 Netzke Core is the bare bones of the [Netzke framework](http://netzke.org).
 For pre-built full-featured components (like grids, forms, tab/accordion panels, etc), see [netzke-basepack](http://github.com/nomadcoder/netzke-basepack) and [netzke-communitypack](http://github.com/nomadcoder/netzke-communitypack).

-Some knowledge of Sencha Ext JS can be needed in order to fully understand this README.
+Some knowledge of Sencha Ext JS will be needed in order to fully understand this README.

 ## Rationale